 Jo Woolf, Writer in Residence at the Royal Scottish Geographical Society, described it as a, “glowering brute of a place, huge and forbidding…” It’s a description that sums it up perfectly.

 Blackness Castle was built in the 1440s, perhaps on the site of an earlier fort, by Sir George Crichton, Admiral of Scotland and a member of one of Scotland’s most influential and politically astute families.

 In 1453, the fortress and surrounding lands were ‘acquired’ for the crown by James II.
 For much of the next century it served mainly as a prison.

 Henry VIII Rough Wooing

-In the mid-16th century Scotland faced a threat from Henry VIII over his attempts to force the Scots to agree to the marriage between his son Edward to Mary Queen of Scots.
-It was a period which became known as the ‘Rough Wooing’.
+In the mid-16th century, Scotland faced a threat from Henry VIII over his attempts to force the Scots to agree to the marriage between his son Edward to Mary Queen of Scots.
+It was a period that became known as the ‘Rough Wooing’.